Introductory information to help you get started planning an event at Stanislaus State

 - What are the ways this event will be marketed?
 How can you gain greater effectiveness and leverage from this event – before and after?
 Have you considered soliciting assistance from the University communications department to explore marketing alternatives?
 Have you contacted the University's media relations department?

 - Consider how your message will be communicated or reinforced through invitations, printed programs, publications, advertising, websites, list serves, etc.

-- Do the printed materials (design and copy) clearly reflect and identify CSU Stanislaus?
+- Do the printed materials (design and copy) clearly reflect and identify Stanislaus State?
 All use of the University name must be approved by the University Communication & Public Affairs department.